Lily Greenham: London and 'lingual music'

+Composing and performing

-In 1974 she worked at the BBC Radiophonic Workshop to realise Relativity, which was broadcast on the BBC the following year, winning a prize for electro-acoustic music at the prestigious 5th Bourges International Festival of Experimental Music in 1975.
-That same year she worked with the mercurial Hugh Davies at Goldsmiths, University of London, to create her (originally quadrophonic) piece Traffic.
+In 1974 she worked at the BBC Radiophonic Workshop to realise Relativity, using words from Einstein's Special Theory of Relativity and playing on the linkage between the word electron as used in both physics and electronic music.
+Under Greenham's detailed direction, Relativity involved the considerable engineering, editing and mixing skills of Paddy Kingsland, Peter Howell and Richard Yeoman-Clark and was broadcast on the BBC the following year, though being somewhat short for the designated radio spot (at just over 8 minutes) the piece was actually broadcast twice in succession with a short link spoken by broadcaster Richard Baker dropped into the gap.
+Relativity went on to win a prize for electro-acoustic music at the prestigious 5th Bourges International Festival of Experimental Music in 1975.
+That same year she worked with the mercurial Hugh Davies in the Electronic Music Studios at Goldsmiths, University of London, to create the piece Traffic.
 On Circulation (1975/6), a stereo French-language version of her poem Traffic, Greenham explored early digital sampling techniques - long before the availability of commercial samplers - using a PDP-8 computer at University College in Cardiff with software created by programmer Marcus West.

-Greenham continued to perform live throughout the 1970s, including free improvisation performances with Danish saxophonist John Tchicai and the Bob Downes Open Music Trio.
+Greenham continued to perform live across Europe, North Africa and North America throughout the 1970s and into the 1980s, with free improvisation performances alongside Danish saxophonist John Tchicai and the Bob Downes Open Music Trio.
 In 1976 she toured in Holland with Hugh Davies and Peter Cusack.
 Greenham again featured at the Bourges International Festival of Experimental Music in 1978, where 7 Consonants in Space, Traffic, and Circulation were performed.

+Alongside her own work, Greenham was involved in many performances of contemporary music during the 1960s and '70s, providing voice and other parts for works by George Brecht, John Cage, Cornelius Cardew, Dieter Schnebel, Edgard Varèse and La Monte Young.
+One example was 'Materiels pour Monuments' at La Vieille Grille, Paris, in January/February 1968, with Greenham appearing alongside performers that included Keith Humble and Serge Tcherepnin, the latter being one of the developers of the Serge Modular synthesizer system.